 Return on Investment Analysis

-A definition of Return On Investment (ROI) states: “A performance measure used to evaluate the efficiency of an investment or to compare the efficiency of a number of different investments.
-To calculate ROI, the benefit (return) of an investment is divided by the cost of the investment; the result is expressed as a percentage or a ratio” (Investopedia 2012) Figure 9.27 illustrates the ROI ratio.
+According to Investopedia, ROI can be defined as “a performance measure used to evaluate the efficiency of an investment or to compare the efficiency of a number of different investments.
+To calculate ROI, the benefit (return) of an investment is divided by the cost of the investment; the result is expressed as a percentage or a ratio.”
+The following formula illustrates the ROI ratio.

-Figure 9.27: The Return on Investment Formula (Source: Advisicon) [09-27-returnOnInvestmentFormula.eps]
+ROI = (Gain from Investment - Cost of Investment) ÷ Cost of Investment

-Furthermore, the definition states “if an investment does not have a positive ROI, or if there are other opportunities with a higher ROI, then the investment should be not be undertaken”.
+Furthermore, the definition states that “if an investment does not have a positive ROI, or if there are other opportunities with a higher ROI, then the investment should be not be undertaken.”

-When comparing one potential project with another, the term ROI applies to cash flow analysis.
-In this case “ROI” simply means the “Return” (incremental gain) from an action, divided by the cost of that action, over time.
-Three ways to maximize ROI are represented in Figure 9.28: The Cash Flow Investment Curve: namely, Reduce Costs, Increase Benefits, and accelerate the Returns; an ideal opportunity for which is producing deliverables in the Project Portfolio ahead of schedule.
+When comparing one potential project with another, the term “ROI” applies to cash flow analysis.
+In this case “ROI” simply means the “return” (incremental gain) from an action, divided by the cost of that action, over time.
+Three ways to maximize ROI are represented in Figure 9.27: reduce costs, increase benefits, and accelerate the returns.
+An ideal opportunities for which will [AU: which of the 3 ways do you mean, or all? ] produce deliverables in the Project Portfolio ahead of schedule.

-Figure 9.28: The Cash Flow Investment Curve (Source: Advisicon) [09-28-cashFlowInvestmentCurve.eps]
+Figure 9.27 Cash Flow Investment Curve [09-28-cashFlowInvestmentCurve.eps]

+Source: Advisicon

-Several factors can complicate ROI calculation or interpretation and for that reason many organizations do not attempt to present ROI as a quantitative result.
-Instead, they incorporate financial metrics into their portfolios such as Present Value (PV), Discounted Cash Flow (DCF), Internal Rate of Return (IRR), and Payback Period.
+Several factors can complicate ROI calculation or interpretation.
+For that reason, many organizations do not attempt to present ROI as a quantitative result.
+Instead, they incorporate financial metrics into their portfolios such as present value (PV), discounted cash flow, internal rate of return, and Payback Period.

 As we have seen throughout this chapter, the Project Server 2010 solution provides the basis for tracking initiatives, including their proposed benefits.
-Using Enterprise Custom Fields, it is easy to calculate the ROI using the investment formula.
-What is not so obvious is how to calculate the “Gain” or “Benefit” of an investment.
+Using Enterprise Custom fields, it is easy to calculate the ROI using the investment formula.
+What is not so obvious is how to calculate the “gain” or “benefit” of an investment.

 Cost of Ownership

-Sometimes called Total Cost of Ownership (TCO), Cost of Ownership is the total cost of acquiring, installing, configuring, developing, and training over an extended period of time.
-This can be the cost side of a Cost/Benefit analysis.
-However, Cost analysis does not take into consideration the Benefits of the initiative.
+Sometimes called total cost of ownership, cost of ownership is the total cost of acquiring, installing, configuring, developing, and training over an extended period of time.
+The cost of ownership can be the cost side of a cost/benefit analysis.
+However, cost analysis does not take into consideration the benefits of the initiative.

 Cost/Benefit Analysis

 This analysis is used for planning, decision support, program evaluation, proposal evaluation, and other purposes in a variety of ways.
-The term itself has no precise definition other than both positive and negative impacts are going to be analyzed and weighed against each other.
+The term itself has no precise definition other than that both positive and negative impacts are going to be analyzed and weighed against each other.
 The upside to this approach is that both the investment and the payback are analyzed to ensure that a net value can be derived for any given investment.

 Present Value Analysis

-Using present value and future cash flows of an investment, an interest rate can be calculated by using the present value calculation.
+Using PV and future cash flows of an investment, an interest rate can be calculated by using the PV calculation.
 The PV formula is useful for predicting future expected future cash flows for a given level of risk.
-The Present Value formula is stated as:

-Figure 9.29: The Present Value Formula (Source: Advisicon) [09-29-presentValueFormula.eps]

-Where PV is the present value, FV is the future value, r is the discount rate (measure of risk), and n is the number of periods.
+The PV formula is shown in the following formula, where PV is the present value, FV is the future value, r is the discount rate (measure of risk), and n is the number of periods.

+PV = FV 1 ÷ (1 + r)n

 Balanced Scorecard

-Measuring for Financial ROI is most certainly top of mind, especially during the challenging economic period at the time this book was published.
-Financial analysis is however only one aspect and other drivers of the business should also be taken into consideration when doing portfolio analysis.
+Measuring for financial ROI is most certainly top of mind for senior management[AU: of whose mind?], especially during the challenging economic period at the time this book was published.
+Financial analysis is, however, only one aspect of scoring or ranking projects for viability.
+[AU: of what?], Other business drivers, such as future expansion, optimizing efficiency, etc., should also be taken into consideration when doing portfolio analysis.